 Front Street, Cockburn Town.

-On the northern coast, near to the lighthouse, lies the ruins of the US Navy Grand Turk NAVFAC 104 base.
-This based was used for their Sound Surveillance System (SOSUS) programme during the Cold War.
+Grand Turk's US Navy NAVFAC 104 Base.
+This base was used for their Sound Surveillance System (SOSUS) programme during the Cold War.
 The

 Columbus Landfall National Park, which marks the presumed landfall site of Christopher Columbus, is located on the western coast of the island.